winterwolf/typedobject/readme.md

 ### Syntactic sugar

-As I said above, when class create instance, it calls constructor method (`new`) from self or its closest super-class.
+As I said above, when class create instance, it calls constructor method (`init`) from self or its closest super-class.
 Now you should know that `Object`'s constructor is not nil.
 If you didn't define this method in your classes, then by default it will take a table and apply all its fields to `self`.